angr/angr-doc/docs/loading.md

 # Loading a Binary - CLE and angr Projects

-angr's binary loading component is CLE, which stands for Christophe's Loader for Everything.
+angr's binary loading component is CLE, which stands for CLE Loads Everything.
 CLE is responsible for taking a binary (and any libraries that it depends on) and presenting it to the rest of angr in a way that is easy to work with.

 CLE's main goal is to load binaries in a robust way, i.e., the same way the actual loader (e.g., GNU LD in the case of ELF binaries) would load them.
-It means that some information that may be present in the binaries will be ignored by CLE, because such information may be stripped, voluntarily or unvoluntarily corrupted, etc..
+It means that some information that may be present in the binaries will be ignored by CLE, because such information may be stripped, voluntarily or involuntarily corrupted, etc..
 It is not rare in the embedded world to see such things happening.

 angr, in turn, encompasses this in a *Project* class.
-A Project class is the entity that represents your binary, and much of your interaction with angr will go through it.
+A Project class is the entity that represents your binary.
+Much of your interaction with angr will go through it.

 To load a binary with angr (let's say "/bin/true"), you would do the following: